ScottGoerzen/Seng360Assign3/README.md

 Hashing is done via the MD5 hashing scheme.

 Integrity is verified by means of passing a message authentication code (MAC)  along with the message.
 The MAC consists of the message being hashed with MD5, encrypted with AES and then converted back to a string.

+Both client and server connections are ended and stoped by typing the -Quit command instead of a message into the command line.
+If the server quits with a client still conneted, it kicks the client out.